 Three times smallersan-bai gata chiisana三倍方小さな

-Some things in this article are a bit complex and are for people who already have a certain level in the Japanese language, but I hope you understand the basics of Japanese numbers.
-Finally, we recommend reading also:
+Some things in this article are a bit complex and are meant for people who already have a certain level in the Japanese language, but I hope you have understood the basics of numbers in Japanese.
+To conclude, we also recommend reading: